wp-plugins/dge-slideshow/readme.txt

 === DGE_Slideshow ===
 Tags: slideshow, zooomr, flickr, xsl, xslt, javascript
 Contributors: delcock
+Requires at least: 2.0
+Tested up to: 2.1
 Stable tag: 0.4

 Turns a collection of images (e.g. Flickr or Zooomr image feed) into a javascript-based slideshow within a Wordpress post or page.

 == Description ==